charvi-077/bisque-developers-guide/Readme.md

 u just only have to give the correct path on your system to database where it stores the bisque uploaded data !

+Adding Modules on the BisQue : mount modules path as well , make sure path is correct  where your module is there on the system next login bisque , go to module manager paste : http://localhost:8080/engine_service and type load , drag the module you build on left side or press register all refresh bisque , go to module section and see the module its registered

+How to create modules : TODo : Follow another document